 We all gather together for a few minutes in one of the big classrooms to discuss the story just read and to welcome everyone back for another week.
 We share any exciting news/events in the children's lives, talk about upcoming ethical action projects and then we divide into our respective classes.
 Parents are welcome to walk their children to their classes and stay with their children during class if they wish.

 Students will be in their classes starting around 11:30 am where they will build, create, think, sing, dance, learn and explore.
-Classes wrap up at 12:15 pm and parents/guardians are asked to come to their child’s classroom to pick them up.
+Classes wrap up by 12:15 pm and parents/guardians are asked to come to their child’s classroom to pick them up.

 What do kids and youth learn?